yingl910/MachineLearning_Matlab/README.md

 These codes are *Programming Assignments* for Stanford Machine Learning course(online) by Dr. Andrew Ng.

 All code here are correct submissions and there are two additional notes:
--Implementation Note: some points that went wrong when i implemented these algorithms and i think you should pay attention to -Matlab Tutorial: notes taken from matlab tutorial videos, enough for implementing all these algorithms
+1. Implementation Note: some points that went wrong when i implemented these algorithms and i think you should pay attention to
+2. Matlab Tutorial: notes taken from matlab tutorial videos, enough for implementing all these algorithms

 I really have lots of fun in this course as well as implementing these algorithms.
 I havn't finished all yet and i'll keep updating!